anthonycoffey/property-manager-pro/memory-bank/progress.md

   - **Concept:** "Campaigns" system for CSV bulk imports and Public Link/QR code resident invitations, with usage limits and expiry.
   - **Backend:**
     - Firestore rules for `campaigns` subcollection.
     - `createCampaign` (v1 Callable): Creates campaigns, processes CSVs from Firebase Storage.
-For public links, now generates a frontend URL (e.g., `/join-public-campaign?campaign=...`).
+For public links, now generates a frontend URL (e.g., `/join-public-campaign?campaign=...`) and stores the campaign's document ID in an `id` field (e.g. `id: campaignRef.id`) within the document data.
-    - `processPublicCampaignLink` (v1 Callable - New): Handles validation of public campaign links (triggered by a frontend handler page) and creates invitation documents.
+    - `processPublicCampaignLink` (v1 Callable - New): Handles validation of public campaign links by querying the `campaigns` collection group using `where('id', '==', campaignIdFromUrl)` and `where('status', '==', 'active')`.
+Creates invitation documents.
+Triggered by a frontend handler page.
     - `handleCampaignSignUpLink` (v1 HTTP - Decommissioned for public link flow): Previously handled direct public links; its functionality is now replaced by `processPublicCampaignLink` and a frontend handler.
     - `signUpWithInvitation` (v2 Callable): Updated to increment campaign counters and update status.
     - `cleanupProcessedCampaignCSVs` (v2 Scheduled): Daily cleanup of old CSVs from Firebase Storage (`campaign_csvs_processed/`, `campaign_csvs_failed/`).